exentriquesolutions/nip.io/README.md

 `NIPIO_BLACKLIST`: A space-separated list of description=ip blacklisted pairs.
 Example: `some_description=10.0.0.1 other_description=10.0.0.2`.

 This is useful if you're creating your own [Dockerfile](Dockerfile).

+## Development

+If you'd like to develop and hack with nip.io, then the easiest way is to install [Poetry](https://python-poetry.org/) and then run `./build.sh` which invokes Poetry. `./build.sh` will run linting and tests as well.